dmbarbour/wikilon/docs/AboutAO.md

 * no empty or enormous words; 1..30 bytes valid UTF-8
 * no C0, SP, `@[]{}<>(|),;"`, DEL, C1, replacement char

 However, these constraints do not ensure a clean embedding in URLs, HTML, English text, and so on.
 So there may be other limitations in context.
-For example, a [editable view](EditingAO.md) may require escaping use of problematic words.
+An [editable view](EditingAO.md) may require escaping use of problematic words.

-Words `a`, `b`, `c`, and `d` are valid, but are implicitly defined as the four ABC primitives and may not be redefined.
+Words `a`, `b`, `c`, and `d` are valid, but are implicitly defined as the four corresponding ABC primitives.
+They may not be redefined.
 These are effectively the four 'keywords' of AO.

 Dictionary names must also be valid words.
 And ABC tokens (annotations, gates, sealers, unsealers) should be valid words modulo the prefix character.